-- All waste must be removed from the site on completion of the works; - · Records of the quantity and final location of all waste material will be retained.

-Waste and Resources Management Responsibilities The Environmental Coordinator will ensure waste is correctly stored, classified, recorded, tracked and minimised at all times; The Project Manager will be accountable for ensuring lawful waste disposal; All personnel will be responsible for ensuring waste is placed in the bins provided.
+Waste and Resou rces Management All waste must be removed from the site on completion of the works; Records of the quantity and final location of all waste material will be retained.
+Responsibilities The Environmental Coordinator will ensure waste is correctly stored, classified, recorded, tracked and minimised at all times; The Project Manager will be accountable for ensuring lawful waste disposal; All personnel will be responsible for ensuring waste is placed in the bins provided.
 Timeframe Duration of site works.
-Monitoring and reporting Skips will be monitored visually on daily basis by the site supervisor; Weekly Environmental Inspections as recorded in FieldView will be used to verify site waste practices - Environmental Advisor; Waste Reporting for the project to Sydney Metro would be undertaken by LORAC Environmental Advisor at a frequency to be advised by Sydney Metro; LORAC Environmental Coordinator would undertake Waste Reporting as part of the monthly sustainability reporting to Sydney metro and TfNSW sustainability manager.
+Monitoring and Skips will be monitored visually on daily basis by the site supervisor; reporting Weekly Environmental Inspections as recorded in INTELEX will be used to verify site waste practices - Environmental Advisor; Waste Reporting for the project to Sydney Metro would be undertaken by LORAC Environmental Advisor at a frequency to be advised by Sydney Metro; LORAC Environmental Coordinator would undertake Waste Reporting as part of the monthly sustainability reporting to Sydney metro and TfNSW sustainability manager.

-Spoil Managem nent Objective To comply with contractual and legislative requirements and to: Minimise spoil generation where possible; Ensure that 100% reusable spoil from construction activities is beneficially reused on or off-site; Manage spoil movements with consideration to minimising impacts to traffic, transport and sensitive receivers and does not have the potential to create an environmental nuisance or harm; Spoil will be managed to avoid contamination of land or water; Site contamination will be effectively managed to limit the potential risk to human health and the environment.
-Targets There will be no incidences where spoil is stored in a position where it has the potential to move off-site; Spoil will be classified as per EPA Waste Classification Guidelines (ENM, VENM, GSW, Special waste); Opportunities to reuse the spoil within the site will be explored;
+Spoil Manageme ent Objective To comply with contractual and legislative requirements and to: Minimise spoil generation where possible; Ensure that 100% reusable spoil from construction activities is beneficially reused on or off-site; Manage spoil movements with consideration to minimising impacts to traffic, transport and sensitive receivers and does not have the potential to create an environmental nuisance or harm; Spoil will be managed to avoid contamination of land or water; Site contamination will be effectively managed to limit the potential risk to human health and the environment.